 8. Little Red Riding Hood and the Big Bad Wolf

-Although only half of this couple qualifies as dead or deadly, nothing that a bit of fake blood won’t fix!
-If your other half has been a bad boy this year, convince him that this is the best costume idea ever, and watch him sweat and squeal under his warm suffocating wolf mask while you look pretty as a picture #revengeisabitch.
+Although only half of this couple qualifies as dead or deadly, nothing that a bit of fake blood can’t fix!
+If your other half has been a bad boy this year, convince him that this is the best costume idea ever, and watch him sweat and squeal under his warm, suffocating wolf mask while you look pretty as a picture #revengeisabitch.
 You could do that, OR, if you have a male friend that’s this good at makeup, just leave your boyfriend at home.

 9. Frankenstein and his Bride

 This is definitely the most Halloweenie of my picks.
 Frankenstein and his bride is a brilliant classic from the 1930s written by Mary Shelley.
-The main costume elements are the conical black wig with white lightning streaks on either side, white clothes, a bald companion in black clothes, and a lot of makeup.
+The main costume elements are the conical black wig with white lightning streaks on either side, white clothes, a tall companion in black clothes, and a lot of makeup.

 10. Neo and Trinity